lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/nin.md

 followed by two $1\times 1$ convolutional layers that act as per-pixel fully-connected layers with ReLU activations.
 The convolution window shape of the first layer is typically set by the user.
-The subsequent window shapes are fixed to $1 \times 1Lembre-se de que as entradas e saídas das camadas convolucionais consistem em tensores quadridimensionais com eixos correspondendo ao exemplo, canal, altura e largura.
+The subsequent window shapes are fixed to $1 \times 1$.

+Lembre-se de que as entradas e saídas das camadas convolucionais consistem em tensores quadridimensionais com eixos correspondendo ao exemplo, canal, altura e largura.
 Lembre-se também de que as entradas e saídas de camadas totalmente conectadas